 1.Chain support chain cannot be removed or cleared in bridge contracts.

 Contracts provide a way to add support for a chain; however, they do not provide a way to delete it.
+When a contract offers an addition method, it’s important to consider whether it should also provide a deletion method

 2.Contract use msg.sender as remote chain receiver when bridge token.

+AA wallet like safe has different wallet address on different chains.
 This vulnerability requires us to be familiar with some commonly used third-party tools in order to discover it

 3.Two different transactions can result in the same txnHash value, thus breaking the approval process of transaction minting